artem-trubin/notilda-flow/readme.md

   - [ ] Add notebooks in list
   - [ ] Notebook edit window
   - [ ] Add notes to notebook

+- [ ] Bugs
+  - [ ] When you open note in editor it ignores newlines in input